 - MMAP uses a wide range of technology.
-This includes access to: - Computers, laptops and other digital devices - o Internet which may include search engines and educational websites - o Email - o Digital cameras, web cams and video cameras - All setting owned devices will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home. - The setting will use age appropriate search tools following an informed risk assessment, to identify which tool best suits the needs of our community. - We will ensure that the use of internet-derived materials, by staff and learners complies with copyright law and acknowledge the source of information. - Supervision of learners will be appropriate to their age and ability.
+This includes access to: - o Computers, laptops and other digital devices - o Internet which may include search engines and educational websites - o Email - Digital cameras, web cams and video cameras - o Microphones on staff machines.
+Microphones have been disabled on pupil machines. - All setting owned devices will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home.

+- The setting will use age appropriate search tools following an informed risk assessment, to identify which tool best suits the needs of our community. - We will ensure that the use of internet-derived materials, by staff and learners complies with copyright law and acknowledge the source of information. - Supervision of learners will be appropriate to their age and ability.